 A grade review at the end of the marking period will identify students of concern; parents will be notified, at which time a meeting may be scheduled.
 Teachers will continue to monitor student progress; placement decisions for the following year will be made near the conclusion of the third trimester.
 All student placements will be reviewed yearly.

-WPS - 2nd grader receiving 3rd grade math at WIS
+WPS - 2nd grader receiving 3rd-grade math at WIS

-WIS - 5th grader receiving 6th grade math at WMS
+- 5th grader receiving 6th-grade math

 All Students